roadrunner1776/magik/README.md

 (global-set-key [C-f4] 'kmacro-end-or-call-macro)
 ```

 ## Familiar with SW 4.x EMACS?
-Some Tipps for you
+Some tips for you

 If you've been using the EMACS delivered by GE with Smallworld version 4.3 and earlier, you might want to customize some variables with default values changed with respect to the former "GE"-EMACS: